For ecommerce and DTC brands

 AI product recommendation surfacing across categories

 Recommendation rate is the metric that matters: not whether AI mentions you, but whether AI recommends you over a named competitor.
-We engineer the third-party validation, review density, and category framing that move recommendation rate week over week.
+We engineer the third-party validation that moves it.

 06